ijash/simoli_server/README.md

 pgrep mosquitto
 ```

+Kill mosquitto

 Replace PID with id that you got from before.
-If you ran it and don't get any id, it means mosquitto isn't running as daemon
+If you ran it and don't get any id, it means mosquitto isn't running as daemon.

 ```bash
 kill -9 PID
 ```

 You could also start mosquitto with custom configuration.
 The default configuration should be on /etc/mosquitto/mosquitto.conf.
-However you could also copy this configuration file to your home directory if you want use it for testing

 ```bash
 mosquitto -c /etc/mosquitto/mosquitto.conf
 ```

+However you might considering copy this configuration file to your home directory if you want use it for testing.

-If you want try to run mosquitto with listen and subscibe thing, use command below to listening to client connection
+If you want try to run mosquitto with listen and subscibe thing, use command below to listening to client connection.

 ```bash
 mosquitto -v
 ```

-And on another window/terminal run these command to subscirbing to some topic
+and on another window/terminal run these command to subscirbing to some topic.

 ```bash
 mosquitto_sub -h YourIP -p 1883 -v -t 'topic/#'
 ```

-Now go back to first window/terminal and you could see there is a new connection
+Now go back to first window/terminal and you could see there is a new connection.

 ## NodeJS